masrurrezamash-sketch/Masrur_SupplyChain_AnalyticsDemo/README.md

 *Evaluates vendor delivery metrics and classifies spend into tiers to pinpoint supplier concentration risk.*
 ![SQL Output 3](https://github.com/masrurrezamash-sketch/Masrur_SupplyChain_AnalyticsDemo/blob/42ee390ea0030180f6035737d477c3961069ca26/SqlOutput3.png)

 **The question it answers:** Where is our supplier risk concentrated?
 It ranks suppliers by spend and performance, showing which handful carry most of the exposure.
-This tells program manager which  suppliers warrant a second source, a scorecard conversation, or tighter management, the highest-leverage places to reduce risk.
+This tells the program manager which  suppliers warrant a second source, a scorecard conversation, or tighter management, the highest-leverage places to reduce risk.

 <br/>